Previous dayMarch 16, 2026Next day

 12.5 km---✓ ReviewedUSGS →

-At 22:46 UTC on March 16, 2026, a magnitude 2.1 tremor occurred 38 km NNE of Chenega, Alaska.
-The event originated approximately 12.5 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 60.389°N, -147.751°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.1 event was detected 38 km NNE of Chenega, Alaska on March 16, 2026, with origin time 22:46 UTC.
+The hypocenter lay at 12.5 km, placing this in the shallow crustal category.
+The epicenter is at 60.389°, -147.751°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16